-The Foundation Year: Musical Theatre programme is designed for aspiring musical theatre artists who wish to develop their skills and techniques through a dedicated programme of practical and contextual study.
+The Foundation Programme in Musical Theatre is designed for aspiring musical theatre artists who wish to develop their skills and techniques through a dedicated programme of practical and contextual study.
 It is an opportunity for students to access high-quality conservatoire training and may provide an entry route to further specialist/vocational training (e.g. undergraduate degree programmes within the conservatoire or wider higher education sectors, particularly within the UK) or a platform for a dedicated period of personal study.

 Skills and Techniques

 This programme assumes 1200 learning and teaching hours with approximately 270 hours average contact time – of course this will vary depending on the selected modules, so you will need to examine each module’s specification to determine the precise number of hours.

 Learning takes place through a blend of formal tuition, experiential learning and personal study.

 - Individual one-to-one lessons, intensive group tuition and performance workshops.

 - Develop and contextualise individual learning within rehearsal and performance settings during the Preparing to Perform module.

 - Refine audition technique during the Preparing to Audition module.

 - Cross-disciplinary working through participation in Trinity Laban’s renowned annual CoLab festival.

 - Self-study and access to the college’s many learning resources.